TornadoWise/TornadoWise/README.md

 ## Special notes

-## License / Intellectual Property

-This project was developed as part of a Natural Resources Canada (NRCan) hackathon using open data from [GEO.ca](https://www.geo.ca/).

-All intellectual property (Arising IP) developed through the hackathon remains the property of the project team.
-In accordance with the hackathon rules, this IP is made publicly available and licensed for open use.
-NRCan is granted the right to copy, modify, publish, translate, adapt, distribute, and otherwise use the project materials in any medium or format for any lawful purpose.

-The project may use third-party open data and open-source tools governed by their respective licenses.
-Attribution is provided below where required.
+## Attribution

+This project includes icons from [Font Awesome Free](https://fontawesome.com/icons), which are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+### Modifications Made

+-   Recolored icons to match site branding
+-   Optimized SVGs for reduced file size

+Original icons © Fonticons, Inc.

 ## Data Sources and Attribution

 This project uses open data from the following sources:

 -   [GEO.ca](https://www.geo.ca/) – Various datasets licensed under the [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada)
--   [Name of Dataset 2] – Licensed under [License Name or URL]
+-   [Other Dataset Name] – Licensed under [License Name or URL, if applicable]

 All data is used in accordance with the terms provided by the data custodians.
 Attribution requirements have been met where applicable.